 Inform patients and caregivers that IWILFIN can be harmful to a developing fetus and cause loss of pregnancy [see Warnings and Precautions (5.4)].
 Advise females of reproductive potential to use effective contraception during treatment with IWILFIN and for 1 week after the last dose.
-Advise males with female partners of reproductive potential to use effective contraception during treatment with IWILFIN and for 1 week after the last dose [see Use in Specific Populations (8.3)].
+Advise males with female partners of reproductive potential to use effective contraception during treatment with IWILFIN after the last dose [see Use in Specific Populations (6.3)].